juice-hub/juice-hub/README.md

 👀 You'll find a few of my projects here.

-🌱 I’m currently learning HTML, Java, and Python.
+🌱 I’m currently learning HTML, CSS, and Python.

 💞️ Open to connect, collaborate and learn.